homiedopie/beberlei.de/_sources/2015/02/26/integrate_symfony_and_webpack.txt

 1. React encourages modular design of applications, something that you have to get working first using require.js for example.
-2. Differentation between development (refresh on moify) and production assets (minified).
+2. Differentation between development (refresh on modify) and production assets (minified).
 3. React uses a template language JSX that requires cross-compiling the ``*.jsx`` files they are written in into plain javascript files.